novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 1. w3: 6 x 1 matrix + 1 x 1 matrix for baises
 1. yHat: scalar number

-An amount of hidden layers and neurons are parameters to be tuned by machine learning engineer, i.e. externally to the main algorithm.
+An amount of hidden layers and neurons are parameters to be tuned by an expert, i.e. externally to the main algorithm.
 We set 2 hidden layers with 6 neurons each.
 Our last layer is single neuron that produces final prediction, which we will treat as `yes` or `no` to answer customer churn question.